runicscribe/worldbuilding-docs/dragonsbones/mythology.md

 ## Pre-origin myth

-The Atlanteans have their own myths which predate the godswar.
+The Eldar have their own myths which predate the godswar.
 While some details vary from group to group, the core events remain the same:

     In the beginning, the Cosmic Firebird flew through the Void.